Alok-2002/Calculator_Wizard/README.md

 ## Acknowledgments

 - This project was inspired by my love for web development and desire to create a useful tool for calculations.
-- Special thanks to Vercel for providing an excellent platform for deploying web projects.
+- Special thanks to Vercel for providing an platform for deploying web projects.